 Once you’ve passed the beginner stage, you should focus more on learning data structures, algorithms, design patterns, and best practices like the SOLID principles.
 These more advanced techniques are also transferable.
 As a professional it’s likely you’ll find yourself jumping across different languages, libraries and frameworks.
 Your end goal should be to become language agnostic and draw upon many of the transferable skills you’ve collected.
 Let use-cases of projects dictate your tech stack and the tools you use for the job.
 After all, programming languages are just tools.

-#3 Learn how to learn
+#3 Learn how to learn - Learning strategies

 Software engineering is an ever-changing field.
 Every few years the landscape changes with the introduction of new technologies, libraries, frameworks and sometimes languages.
 This makes it important to regularly review your skill-set to identify and plug emerging holes in your knowledge.
 If you let yourself stagnate as a developer, you could potentially miss big opportunities.
 This is why it’s important to know how to learn.

 Books are good as reference material or for when you need to dive deep into a particular topic.
 But be aware that because technology moves so fast, some books might be past their use-by date.
 It’s best to first skim through the online developer docs to get a broad knowledge of what a particular language or framework can do.
 This will let you know how big the subject matter is before diving in.
 Choose what you need to learn and focus on getting results.
 You learn best when you apply what you’ve learnt.

 It’s often easy to get stuck setting up environments before you even get a chance to practice what you’re learning.
 It’s good to practice in an interactive web environment like FreeCodeCamp when you are still getting your toes wet.
 Online tutorial videos on sites such as Pluralsight and Udemy are another great way to learn and pick up new skills at your own pace.